theosanderson/taxonium/docs/advanced.md

 #### What you can configure

 You can configure many things.
 We only discuss some here.
+For more information have a look at the [https://github.com/theosanderson/taxonium/blob/master/taxonium_backend/config_public.json](config used for Cov2Tree).

 ##### Colors